rogsme/yams.media/content/install/steps.md

 And that's it!

 In your browser, you can visit each of the sites to check that they are running correctly.
-If one of them don't show up, you might need to wait a couple of minutes for docker to finish the full installation.
+If one of them doesn't show up, you might need to wait a couple of minutes for docker to finish the full installation.